Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism: Numerical simulation

 The direct sampling method consists in sequential calculation of the system energies with a random spin configuration, but with a fixed value of $m$.
 After the accumulation of a sufficiently large number of samples, the first four central moments of the distribution were calculated using the obtained samples of energy.
-The total energy of the spin system (\ref{exchange_energy}) can be represented as $E(\mathcal{S}) = 1/2 (\mathcal{J}\times \mathcal{S})\cdot \mathcal {S}$.
+The total energy of the spin system (\ref{exchange_energy}) can be represented as $E(\mathcal{S}) = 1/2\; \mathcal{S}^{\rm T} \mathcal{J}\, \mathcal{S}$.
 Here $\mathcal{J}$ is the matrix of interaction energies $J_{i,j}$ of spins $i$ and $j$, $\mathcal{S}$ is the column of spin variables.
 Using parallel computing on the GPU with the implementation of CUDA technology for the julia language \cite{besard2018juliagpu}, we were able to significantly increase the performance of scalar product calculations and increase the size of the system up to $N=32768$.
 Obtained dependences of average energy $\overline{E}(\mathcal{S})$ and variance $\sigma^2 = \overline {E^2}(\mathcal{S}) - \overline{E}(\mathcal{S})^2 $ also agree with the theoretical formulas (\ref{mean_E}, \ref{sigma}), while the third and fourth moments do not depend on $m$ and are equal to $0 \pm 0.01$ and $3 \pm 0.02$, respectively as expected for a normal distribution.
 The combined results of numerical computations in comparision with theoretical equations (\ref{mean_E}) and (\ref{sigma}) are presented on figure~\ref{fig:mpr}.
+Averaging over a spatial distribution has particular difficulty compared to averaging over other types of disorder.
+Each realization of spin coordinates corresponds to a slightly different effective spin concentration.
+For this reason, we study only one realization of structural disorder using both numerical methods.
+The deviation of numerical simulation results from theoretical curves which can be seen on figure~\ref{fig:mpr} is due to the fact that energies of single realization could not be considered as completely independent random variables.
+The direct sampling method demonstrates better agreement with the theory due to larger $N$ and better self-averaging.